NCUA to Phase in FOM Regulations After Legal Victory

 The decision finally came down Aug.
 20, in the appeal of American Bankers Association (ABA) vs. the National Credit Union Association (NCUA).
 The opinion could create a lot of field of membership expansion opportunities for community chartered and multiple common bond federal credit unions.
-The court sides with the NCUA on two main issues, meaning the following two rule changes from 2016 are now in effect:
+The court sides with the NCUA on two main issues, meaning the following two rule changes from 2016 are now being phased in:

 - “Well-defined local community” was previously defined as within a County or a Core-Based Statistical Area (CBSA).
 This definition now extends to Combined Statistical Areas (CSA), which are groups of CBSAs.
 It is still limited to areas with populations of less than 2.5 million people.

 - A “rural district” was previously capped at a population of 250,000, but that cap increased to 1 million people.

 NCUA Chairman Rodney Hood issued the following statement after the ruling:

 “In response to the D.C.
 Circuit’s ruling, which largely upholds the NCUA’s field-of-membership rules, the NCUA will take a phased approach to implementing this decision.
 Such a phased approach is necessary because the D.C.
 Circuit’s ruling remains subject to requests for further review.

 In need of Field of Membership consulting?
 CUCollaborate has you covered!

 Click here to learn more about our services.